TrellixVulnTeam/swahilipython_SCMU/Doc/library/argparse.rst

    created and how they are assigned.
 See the documentation for :meth:`add_argument` for details.

    * args_ - List of strings to parse.
-The default is taken from :data:`sys.argv`.
+The default is taken kutoka :data:`sys.argv`.

    * namespace_ - An object to take the attributes.
 The default is a new empty